-Joan does a lot of things you probably shouldn’t do, but one thing she does do right is convey that she’s a very strong woman and you don’t want to mess with her.
-Yes, many of the men are mentally undressing her, but at the same time they’re terrified of her.
-Joan went from secretary to head secretary to being a partner at the advertising agency.
-In anything Joan does, she shows she’s completely in charge.
-Whether she’s running a product test or attending to a bloody lawnmower victim, Joan is the office mom (and the office siren).
+Joan does a lot of things you probably shouldn’t do, but one thing she does right is conveyed that she is a very strong woman, and you don’t want to mess with her.
+Yes, many of the men are mentally undressing her, but at the same time, they are terrified of her.
+Joan went from secretary to head secretary to becoming a partner at the advertising agency.
+In anything Joan does, she shows that she is completely in charge.
+Whether she is running a product test or attending to a bloody lawnmower victim, Joan is the office mom (and the office siren).

 8. Do pursue your passion.

 After Megan transitioned from secretary to wife of the boss, she noticed that her coworkers began treating her differently.
 Rather than enduring it any longer, she decided to take a stand and quit the job so that she could pursue her true passion – acting!

 9. Do beat your enemy at their own game.

 In the last season, we witnessed Sally Draper begin to unravel the intricacies of adolescence.
 During one episode she arrived at Miss Poter’s boarding school, a place that piqued her interest — only to be welcomed by an individual who easily made Blair Waldorf look like Glinda the Good Witch!
 When Sally was backed into a corner by her threatening companion, she knew that her support network could save the day.
 She remembered Leonard, an old and creepy friend who always had alcohol and male company on hand – something totally unheard of in pre-Instagram days.
 Thanks to Sally’s quick thinking, Leonard came through with everything they needed!
 It was then that the girls realized what an asset she really was – proving once again just how powerful your network can be when you’re faced with difficult situations.

 What other lessons have you learned from Mad Men?
 Tell us in the comments!